ElinaFF/PICO/index.md

 ### C. Manual installation
  - Install Miniconda following the [documentation](https://docs.conda.io/en/latest/miniconda.html)
  - Open a terminal (**"cmd" in Windows not "Powershell"**)
- - Create a environnement with Conda:
+ - Create an environment with Conda:
 ```
   conda create metabodashboard
 ```
- - Enter in the environnement
+ - Enter in the environement
 ```
   conda activate metabodashboard
 ```